Rozapz/Ottawa-Rental-Market-/README.md

 Below the distribution of the unit types is shown.
 It shows that we have enough data in each category for the analysis.
-Another observation is that Bachelor units inventory is less than other three.
+Another observation is that the Bachelor units inventory is less than the other three.